A new gang of superheroes

 I am working extremely hard to make sure that the Department Of Ability is published.

 So far I have been so busy drawing and promoting the Department Of Ability.
 I now have on my team Val Morrey a brilliant colourist and Leah Moore a wonderful renowned comic writer, who is putting my ideas into words.
 Then of course my extremely hard working agent Jess Buckman.

 This project has taken far longer than expected, because the idea has grown bigger and bigger.
 What started off as a 4 page comic, has now turned into a two book graphic novel, with a possible animation.

-Scope, Irwin Mitchell Solicitors and Strongbones Charity have actively been supporting me in promoting the Department Of Ability.
+Scope and Irwin Mitchell Solicitors have actively been supporting me in promoting the Department Of Ability.